updated with the help of Agasel in November 2015

 The morning session before a break had two parts: the reading and listening.
 I grabbed the pen and got down to business on the reading.
 During the 90 minute exam, one can allow about 15 minutes per each of the five tests, called tareas.
 The first (if memory serves me right) is a formal text – contract, meeting minutes, etc. – followed by a series of multiple choice questions.
 I tend to score higher on the scientific tests, so this was a piece of cake, responding to questions about proposals of an apartment building’s neighbor assembly.
 The second task is a narrative text with paragraphs missing.
 Following the broken piece are seven short paragraphs.
 The candidate must find the correct six passages, thus omitting one of the false entries.
 I was delighted to have a passage about travel, but this section proved to be the most difficult for me.
 Blame it on narrative journalism classes.
 The third text was a scientific article about the improbability of life on Mars with a few straightforward multiple-choice questions, and then came the fun part: reading six or eight museum exhibit announcements, and answering short questions about them.

-For example: ¿Cúal de las exhibiciones tiene actividades complemtarias?
+For example: ¿Cúal de las exhibiciones tiene actividades complementarias?
 Which of the exhibit has conferences, contests, etc. I would then have to match the correct exhibition to the description.
 The fifth and final section was the grammar, where prepositions and subjunctive conjugations were left out, and the candidate must choose the correct option out of three given.
 There were 14 questions, which I finished rapidly.
-I had just enough time to quickly check to be sure the bubbles were filled in correctly before JM announced, ¡Lápices sueltas! and even took a pen out of a blond girl’s hand.
+I had just enough time to quickly check to be sure the bubbles were filled in correctly before JM announced, ¡Lápices sueltas! and even took a pen out of another candidate’s hand.

 The listening test was much the same: four tareas with 30 associated questions.
 While on older models of the exam were simply listening and answering true/false and multiple choice questions, the new version of the exam is again focused on those destrezas – using the language to make educated guesses.